wdawson/okta.github.io/_source/_use_cases/inline_hooks/index.md

 1. Register your service's endpoint with Okta by making a `POST` request to `/api/v1/inlineHooks`.
 See [Inline Hooks Management API](/docs/api/resources/inline-hooks).

 1. Associate the endpoint with a particular Okta process flow.
 How to do this varies by inline hook type.

+For more information on implementing inline hooks, see the documentation for specific inline hook types linked to in [Currently-Supported Types](#currently-supported-types).